 We all have a circadian master clock that sets the time for almost all processes that happen in our bodies, including the rhythm of sleep and wake.
 This clock needs to be in sync with the 24-hour light dark cycle so that our bodies do the right thing at the right time.
 Daily light exposure is what we need to achieve this entrainment.
 So, because we spend most of our time in dim light, our body clock does not really know when it is day or night and struggles to anticipate what the demands of the external world will be – and so it struggles to give the right signal at the right time.
 This can have deleterious effects for our sleep as well as health and performance.

 There are several things you can do:

 Finally, what are your top tips for getting to sleep?

 Everyone’s sleep need and sleep timings are different.
 Find out how much sleep you need and when you get the most efficient sleep.
 Spending time outside in the morning, without a roof over your head, is a great way to keep your internal body clock in sync with the natural day and supports a healthy sleep.
 Stick to a regular eating window of 8-12 hours.
 That will further support your sleep and overall health.
 Do things you enjoy after work to help yourself switch off and relax.

-A huge thank you to Dr Katharina for this insight.
-If you’d like any advice on how to get more natural light into your home, head over to our inspiration section:
+A huge thank you to Dr Katharina for this insight - we’ll certainly be getting out more!
+If you’d like any advice on how to get more natural light into your home, click here: